Authenticity is everything for today’s hyper-connected consumer.

 - Delivering genuine authenticity is a skill which requires specialist experience and expertise

 There is a trend showing that consumers are losing faith in advertising and that trust is at an all-time low.
-This is something that has accelerated during the Covid crisis.
+This is something that accelerated during the Covid crisis.

 Four years ago, we saw the rise in ‘belief-driven buying’ where people are more attracted to brands that focus on making the world a better place.
 Now, new research in the 2021 Edelman Trust Barometer shows another opportunity for brands.
 They write: